waristea/gcs-inspector/README.md

                             2: Only get difference from previous state (display mode 1)

 # Contributing and Issues
-Feel free to contribute and file issues to this project.
+Contributions to this project will be much appreciated :)